SridharaDasu/MuColCalHits/README.md

 # MuColCalHits

+This package is for accessing muon collider simulation GEANT4 hits root file which is prepared by using lcio to edm4hep root file.
+Some simple python to make evevent dump and plots is also provided.

+## Work environment:

 The machines available to work in the `hep.wisc.edu` cluster are:

 `login01, login02, login03` (EL7) - generically login.hep.wisc.edu with WAN access.